Dealing with a Counteroffer

 In the final analysis, the cold truth is that counteroffers are not about you.
 They may be about your current employer protecting the revenue they gain from you; they may be about your firm not wanting to hand an advantage to a competitor; they may be about your Line Manager’s professional and personal needs, but they are probably not about you and your career development.

-If you need a helping hand when resigning, then speak to your consultant at HCP Automotive to help and guidance when the time comes for you to move on to your new opportunity.
+If you need a helping hand when resigning, then speak to your consultant at HCP Automotive to help and guide when the time comes for you to move on to your new opportunity.